pallets-eco/wtforms/docs/validators.rst

 .. autoclass:: wtforms.validators.InputRequired

    This also sets the ``required`` :attr:`flag <wtforms.fields.Field.flags>` on fields it is used on.
+See :class:`DataRequired` for a description of behavior regarding this flag.

 .. autoclass:: wtforms.validators.IPAddress